splunk/observability-workshop/content/en/oncall/_index.md

 !!! note
     This assumes that access to port 6501 is not restricted by your company's firewall.

-Open your web browser and type **http://X.X.X.X:6501** (where X.X.X.X is the IP address from the welcome e-mail).
+Open your web browser and type `http://x.x.x.x:650` (where `x.x.x.x` is the IP address from the welcome e-mail).

 ![http-6501](images/shellinabox-url.png)